APPFL/APPFL/docs/index.rst

       Scheduler
       ^^^^^^^^^
-      Supports several synchronous, asynchronous, and semi-asynchronous scheduling algorithms at the server-side to deal with different arrival times of client local models.
+      Supports several synchronous and asynchronous scheduling algorithms at the server-side to deal with different arrival times of client local models.

    .. grid-item-card::